ScryEngineering/scrygroup.com/content/tutorial-pages/python-excepthook-logging.md

     print("Unhandled exception:", sys.exc_info()[0])
     raise
 ```

+One really important thing to note with this approach is that you *must* re-raise the exception via `raise` here otherwise you have altered the program substantially.
+Silently catching exceptions leads to all sorts of nasty bugs that can cause a large amount of damage.

-(Note that you may not want to have the exception caught, such as a `KeyboardInterrupt` when people are running your code from the REPL.
-We do this in the next step)
+(Note that there are some exceptions that you want to not catch such as a `KeyboardInterrupt` when people are running your code from the REPL.
+We will account for this in the next step)

 A better approach that doesn't require modifying existing code is to make use of the [sys module](https://docs.python.org/3/library/sys.html) which provides [excepthook](https://docs.python.org/3/library/sys.html#sys.excepthook) to allow you to attach a handler for any unhandled exception.